jcolag/entropy-arbitrage-code/README.md

 └── Vollkorn-Bold.ttf
 ```

 The `fa` material, as you may guess, comes from [Font Awesome 5](https://fontawesome.com/).
 The files named `prism.*` come from [Prism.js](https://prismjs.com/index.html), used for syntax highlighting of code snippets.
+The `redirect.js` script comes from [unrot∙link](https://unrot.link/) to catch web pages that may have vanished.
 The fonts come from multiple common sources.

 It would probably make sense to separate the two different kinds of assets---images and utility content---at some point.